Jo-Ann Mapson: Biography

-She was born on March 29, 1952 in Pasadena, California, and now lives in Anchorage, Alaska.
+She was born on March 29, 1952, in Pasadena, California, and now lives in Anchorage, Alaska.
 She attended Johnston College at the University of Redlands, graduated with a B.A. in English/Creative Writing from California State University Long Beach, and received her M.F.A. in both Poetry and Prose from Vermont College in 1992.

 Mapson’s novels include series books—Hank & Chloe; Loving Chloe; Bad Girl Creek; Along Came Mary; Goodbye, Earl, as well as stand-alone novels.
 Their subject matter concerns women, friendship, love and child rearing and their families.
 An example of this is the 1996 novel, Shadow Ranch: A Novel which focuses on the women of the "Carpenter Clan" and the so-called curse which effects all members of the family over several generations.
 It shows the women overcoming the problems by love, dedication and a focus on the Carpenter Clan.

-Her second novel, Blue Rodeo, was made into a CBS movie for television starring Ann-Margret and Kris Kristofferson.
+Her second novel, Blue Rodeo, was adapted into a CBS television film of the same name, starring Ann-Margret and Kris Kristofferson.
 In 2006 Simon & Schuster published The Owl & Moon Café.

 She has taught English and Creative Writing at Orange Coast College, University of California Irvine extension, California State University Fullerton extension, Matanuska-Susitna College and now teaches in the M.F.A.
 Program in Writing at the University of Alaska Anchorage.
 She is also a graduate advisor for Prescott College’s MAP Program.
 Her former writing students (now published) include: Christina Adams, Judy Alexander, Earlene Fowler, Judi Hendricks, Joyce Weatherford.

 Her papers are being collected in Boston University’s Twentieth Century Authors Archive in "The Jo-Ann Mapson Collection".